-Long-term perspective for enhancing the value
+Long-term perspective for enhancing the value of facilities

 The objective of the Haneda Innovation City complex is to use Haneda Airport as the gateway for creating and stimulating new industries.
-The complex, which is divided into Zones A through L, is designed to take advantage of its prime location just a one minute walk from Tenkubashi Station of the Tokyo Monorail and Keikyu Electric Railway Airport Line which are next to Haneda Airport Terminal 3 Website: https://haneda-innovation-city.com/en
+The complex, which is divided into Zones A through I, is designed to take advantage of its prime location just a one minute walk from Tenkulashi Sation of the Tokyo Monoral and Kelkyu Electric Railway Airport Line, which are next to Haneda Airport Terminal 3.
+Website: https://haneda-innovation-city.com/en/